 - Wash and dry the apricots.
 Slit one side open, remove the pit, replace it with a sugar cube and press the apricot closed again.

 - To shape the dumplings, keep your hands well-floured.
 Using a soup spoon scoop out a generous portion of dough, flatten it with your hands, place an apricot, slit side down, on the dough and wrap the dough around the apricot, sealing the edges.
 You shouldn’t be able to see the seam at all.
 Lightly shape the dumpling into a round ball.
 Place dumplings on a plate and keep chilled.*

 - In a large, wide pot, bring salted water to a boil.
 Reduce heat and lay the dumplings into the simmering water.
-To prevent splashing hot water on your hands, place dumplings on a slotted spoon and lay them into the water.
+To prevent splashing hot water on your hands, place dumplings on a slotted spoon and lower them into the water.
 Lightly nudge the dumplings with the spoon to unstick them from the bottom of the pot.
 Once the dumplings have come to the surface of the water, cook them for an additional 10 minutes so that the apricot inside cooks through.
 Remove dumplings with a slotted spoon and roll them in the toasted crumbs to coat.
 Place finished dumplings on a platter while cooking the rest.
-Serve dumplings with additional crumbs.
+Serve dumplings with additional crumbs and powdered sugar.